gdw-workshop/2018_GDW_Workshop/exercises/Beast Part 2 - Molecular Clocks.md

 ## Examining the reliability of the molecular clock estimate obtained in BEAST

 To save time, you won’t be asked to set up a BEAST analysis of the *Borrelia* data set and are instead provided with the log files of a finished run.
 Import the log file (“Bbss_chr_ucln.const.log”) into TRACER and examine the results for the clock rate.
-The analysis was done using a relaxed molecular clock model (Drummond et al. 2007)  and the parameter to look for is called ‘mean rate’.
+The analysis was done using a relaxed molecular clock model (Drummond et al. 2007)  and the parameter to look for is called ‘meanRate’.

 *How fast is B. burgdorferi evolving according to these results?*